-Duke faculty members with primary appointments in the School of Medicine (SOM) must submit to the DUHS IRB.
+Duke faculty members with primary appointments in the Schools of Medicine (SOM) or Nursing (SON) must submit to the DUHS IRB.
 Campus researchers may submit proposals to either IRB; however, if a Campus proposal includes use of any of the above-described Duke Health resources, it must be submitted to the DUHS IRB for review.

 Campus protocols that utilize Duke Health patients or resources are submitted to the DUHS IRB using the iRIS system.
 Once submitted, the study is pre-reviewed to ensure a complete and streamlined package for final IRB review.
 This initial review is typically conducted by the Clinical Research Units (CRUs)— clinical department-based review units in the SOM—and focuses on scientific integrity, financial accountability, regulatory compliance, and overall quality.
 However, depending on the nature of the proposed work, a CRU may not be the appropriate operational home for all Campus-based studies.

 This decision tree can aid in determining whether a CRU or the Campus Oversight Organization is appropriate to your study.

 In place of a CRU review, the Campus Oversight Organization for DUHS IRB Protocols may be able to review a study if existing patient information or Duke Health resources will be used (personnel, physical space, equipment) but Duke patients or charges in Maestro Care are not required.